specialized806/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-agreement.md

 ## Send the agreement for workflow

-Template creators have the option to configure two workflows: [approval](#request-approvals) and [eSignature](#request-esignature).
+Template creators have the option to configure two workflows: [request approvals](#request-approvals) and [request signatures](#request-signatures).
 Any agreement generated from such a template needs to go through the workflow stages configured at the template level.

 > [!NOTE]
 > If the workflow is not configured with the template, you can still request approvals for documents generated from templates.